AI product placement video: ship branded cuts fast

 Upload your product

 Drop in a packshot, 3D model, or clean product image.
-Confirm the category, size, and any brand details you want to preserve.
+Confirm the category, size, and any brand details you want preserved.

 Choose a scene

 Pick a template or describe a scene.
-Review the lighting and composition before locking it in.
+Review the lighting and composition before you lock it in.

 Refine the placement

 Adjust position and scale.
-Add captions, voice-over, and disclaimers.
-Preview the full cut before render.
+Add captions, voiceover, and disclaimers.
+Preview the full cut before rendering.

 Render and publish